 Another useful example is to examine one of the reactions of glycolysis.
 In this case we will look at the oxidation of phosphoenolpyruvate to pyruvate catalyzed by the enzyme pyruvate kinase (PK).

 This reaction releases sufficient energy to drive the synthesis of ATP from ADP which would normally be thermodynamically unfavorable with a ΔGo' of +7.3kcal/mol.
 Note that this value is the reciprocal of the hydrolysis of ATP.
 This points out another fact that the ΔGo' for a reaction in one direction is equal but mathematically opposite for the reciprocal direction.
-Coupling the two reactions together yields:
+Coupling the two reactions together yields the following overall reaction:

 Reaction order refers to the number of molecules involved in forming a reaction complex that is competent to proceed to product(s).
 Empirically, order is easily determined by summing the exponents of each concentration term in the rate equation for a reaction.
 A reaction characterized by the conversion of one molecule of A to one molecule of B with no influence from any other reactant or solvent is a first-order reaction.
 The exponent on the substrate concentration in the rate equation for this type of reaction is 1.
 A reaction with two substrates forming two products would a second-order reaction.
 However, the reactants in second– and higher– order reactions need not be different chemical species.
 An example of a second order reaction is the formation of ATP through the condensation of ADP with orthophosphate: